ChinaGodMan/UserScripts/Script details/greasyfork-webhook-sync-enhanced/README_en.md

 3. **Directly Set Corresponding Country Language (Detailed Format)**: Supports other format files.
     ` https://www.xxx.com/path/to/your/filename.md##简体中文 (zh-CN)`

-Example code: If you have more options, you can extend it.
+Example code: If you have more options, you can extend it.<br>
 `let localeKey = url.includes('##') ? url.match(/##.*\((.*?)\)$/) || url.match(/##(.*?)$/) : url.match(/README_(.*?)\.md/)`

 ## Attention: